HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 He wasted no time in carrying out his evil designs.
 He sent for the King's scribes without delay, and commanded them to prepare two royal decrees addressed to all the King's ambassadors and governors in all the one hundred twenty seven provinces.

 The first decree was an open order to all the governors of the provinces, to arm the population for the thirteenth of Adar, when they should rise to a man and massacre "a certain group of harmful people."
+That date was determined by the casting of lots.
 The identity of this group was contained in the second decree, which was a sealed order not to be opened before the thirteenth day of Adar.

 In this sealed order the decree was clearly spelled out.
 The people of Persia should attack and kill all the Jews, young and old, women and children, wherever they might be found in the vast Persian Empire.